 Machete + Broom = Machete on a Stick... er, Pole Weapon.
 Very useful.

-You Bastard: Failing to give Katey the Zombrex in time will cause her to die and give you Ending F once the military arrives and you're in the safe house, in which Chuck goes into a Heroic BSOD and allows the invading zombies to eat him But hey, at least you get Free Roam until the military arrives!note This trope only applies if you purposely fail to give Katey the Zombrex in order to access Free Roam.
+You Bastard: Failing to give Katey the Zombrex in time will cause her to die and give you Ending F once the military arrives and you're in the safe house, in which Chuck goes into a Heroic BSOD and allows the invading zombies to eat him.
+But hey, at least you get Free Roam until the military arrives!note This trope only applies if you purposely fail to give Katey the Zombrex in order to access Free Roam.

 You Gotta Have Blue Hair: A few stores allow Chuck to change his hair color with dye.
 Blue is only the first color you can get.
 Many others such as pink and gray can be found with enough exploration.